 (Formerly SOCIO 16LS) A sociological analysis of some of the major societal problems in the United States.
 Topics covered will be taken from a range of possible social issues such as crime, juvenile delinquency, violence, drug use, racism, sexism, rapid social change, poverty, educational problems, family stress, urbanization, and variations in human sexuality.
 Students will be provided an opportunity to discuss reasons and possible solutions to social problems in an interdisciplinary and scientific manner.
 Reading and writing assignments will help students evaluate the social problems in a critical manner.
-This course meets the General Education Requirement for Behavioral Science.
+May not be repeated.
 SC